 This is also where Dane explained to us how Kink.com got started, a story that’s essential to understanding what it is today.
 Founder Peter Acworth started the site by creating his own kinky porn videos while he was on a break from Columbia.
 The audience reacted well to his videos because they were real: he was acting out his own kinks on camera.

 Eventually people started requesting videos with other types of kink, stuff that Peter himself just wasn’t into.
 Rather than turn them down (and seeing a clear business opportunity) Peter sought out other kinksters who were willing to go on camera and do what they loved to do.

 Kink.com was born.

 In the bar set –which is immediately off of an alleyway that’s so realistic it has fake grass pushing up through the cracked concrete - Dane explained that in traditional porn you’re chosen for your looks and then told, “This is what you’re going to do.”
 If you’re willing to do it, you get hired.
 If you’re not, no job for you!

 As we lounged in the booths and wooden tables in a set that looked so real I found myself craving a whiskey on the rocks, Dane walked us through the hiring process of what they refer to as “models.”
-Rather than deciding what kind of porn is going to be filmed and then finding people to fill the parts, all of the models at Kink are put through a screening process that includes a “Yes, no, maybe” list of things they are or aren’t willing to do.
+Rather than deciding what kind of porn is going to be filmed and then finding people to fill the parts, all of the female escorts at Kink are put through a screening process that includes a “Yes, no, maybe” list of things they are or aren’t willing to do.